 One core challenge is the proper modelling and documentation of licenses.
-This is quite complex for an aggregated artefact like the ERC, though it naturally works best with open data/methods/source software/text licenses, if it can made to work with non-open licenses or proprietary software at all, which was not considered for this work.
-The current specification and implementation merely scratch the surface with individual licenses for the main components, but also go further in explicitly modelling them as other reproducibility formats.
-This is a compromise to at least provide compatible licenses for important parts, but does not do the importance of software citation (Katz et al., 2021) and giving contributors credit enough justice.
-The redistribution of full software stacks, however, should be less of a licensing issue as free and open source software licenses explicitly allow this, especially for unchanged software.
+This is quite complex for an aggregated artefact like the ERC, though it naturally works best with open data/methods/source software/text licenses, if it can be made to work with non-open licenses or proprietary software at all, which was not considered for this work.
+The current specification and implementation merely scratch the surface with individual licenses for the main components, but they also go further as other reproducibility formats in explicitly modelling them.
+This is a compromise to at least provide compatible licenses for important parts, but does not do enough justice ti highlighting the importance of software citation (Katz et al., 2021) and giving contributors credit.
+The redistribution of full software stacks, however, should be less of a licensing issue, as free and open source software licenses explicitly allow this, especially for unaltered software.
 Software and data citation remain a challenge for all aggregating reproducibility packages, yet the ERC could have the potential to derive machine-readable metadata for automating parts of workflow citation networks.